VPS hosting vs cloud hosting: What's the difference?

 The virtualisation tech used in a VPS isolates your data from other users, so while you’re on a shared physical server, your information is protected.
 At Fasthosts, you can purchase an add-on known as Cyber Protect, which gives your VPS additional redundancy and security.
 Plus, our data centres are ISO 27001-certified and housed locally in the UK.

-Plus, it’s possible to configure your VPS with a VPN (Virtual Private Network) for added security and peace of mind.
+Tip: You can configure your VPS with a VPN (Virtual Private Network) for added security and peace of mind.

 6. Dedicated resources